-If you’re interested in practicing yoga, then you may want to learn a bit more about meditation as well, since it is one of the Five Principles of Yoga.
-Meditation is a practice of being in the now, the present moment.
-It’s a constant observation of the mind that requires a still mind in order to perceive the true self.
+If you’re interested in practicing yoga, then you may want to learn a bit more about meditation as well, since it is one of the 8 Limbs of Yoga.
+Meditation is a practice of being in the now: the present moment.
+It’s a constant observation of the mind that requires a stillness in order to perceive the true self.

 I recently read a physician’s observation that “meditation” is only one letter off from the word “medication,” and yet the two approaches couldn’t be more different.
-For example, if someone suffers from an unquiet mind – troubling thoughts, negative self-talk and so on – traditional medicine as it’s often practiced today might offer prescription antidepressant or anti-anxiety medications as a solution.
+For example, if someone suffers from an unquiet mind – troubling thoughts, negative self-talk and so on – traditional medicine, as it’s often practiced today, might offer a prescription antidepressant or an anti-anxiety medication as a solution.
 This solution treats the symptom rather than the problem.

 Meditation, on the other hand, serves to get at the problem (an unquiet mind), through practicing stillness.

 According to Dr. Joan Borysenko, a pioneer in the field of mind/body medicine, meditation is anything that brings us to the present and keeps us there.
 This makes meditation easy for us to incorporate into our lives.

 How do yoga and meditation go together?

 Meditation is one of the Five Principles of Yoga.
 It is the practice by which there is a constant observation of the mind.
 It requires you to focus your mind at one point and make your mind still in order to perceive the 'self'.
 Through the practice of Meditation, you will achieve a greater sense of purpose and strength of will.
 It also helps you achieve a clearer mind, improve your concentration, and discover the wisdom and tranquility within you.